* * *

 Duration 112 minutes

 Some people seem to think so.
-‘Based on a true story’ – Ooh, did you know, it’s actually based on a true story?
-It is?
-Oh wow, drop everything and let’s fire it up!
+"Hey, did you know, it’s based on a true story?"
+"It is?
+Oh wow, drop everything and fire that baby up!"

-Duke: "What is the subject of your book?
+Father-in-law: "What is the subject of your book?
 Non-fiction?"

 Giamatti: "Uh, no. It's a novel, fiction.
-Although there is quite a bit from my own life... so I suppose that technically some of it is non-fiction."
+Although there is quite a bit from my own life ... so I suppose that technically some of it is non-fiction."

-Duke: "Good, I like non-fiction.
+Father-in-law: "Good, I like non-fiction.
 There is so much to know about this world.
 I think you read something somebody just invented: waste of time."

 Giamatti: "That's an … interesting perspective."